 3. What about tires?

-Wheelchair tires can be pneumatic (air filled), solid and flat free (foam, urethane or rubber filled).
-Depending on the desired terrain use, they may be knobbly or smooth.
-As a rule of thumb, you need to know that tires affect how easily the wheelchair will roll over specific surfaces.
-The harder the tire, the easier it will be to propel the wheelchair.
-The softer the tire, the harder it will be to propel it.
+Wheelchair tyres can be pneumatic (air filled), solid and flat free (foam, urethane or rubber filled).
+Depending on the desired terrain use, they may have anything from a deep profile (like Mountain bike tyres) to a flat profile.
+As a rule of thumb, you need to know that tyres affect how easily the wheelchair will roll over specific surfaces.
+The harder the tyre, the easier it will be to propel the wheelchair.
+The softer the tyre, the harder it will be to propel it.
 Here are your choices:

-- Solid tires are almost maintenance free and they are unlikely to wear out in the life of the wheelchair, but you’ll be in for bumpier rides.
-To learn how to fit a solid wheelchair tyre, see the video below;
+- Solid tyres are almost maintenance free and they are unlikely to wear out in the life of the wheelchair, but you’ll be in for bumpier rides.
+To learn how to fit a solid wheelchair tyre, see the video below.
+You will have the advantage of a flat free tyre, but on the other hand it can never compare with the good driving performance of a fully pumped high pressure air tyre.

-- Flat free tires are pneumatic tires that are filled with a semi-solid material.
-They are not subject to flat tires and give a softer ride than a solid tire.
+- Flat free tyres are pneumatic tyres that are filled with a semi-solid material.
+They are not subject to flat tyres and give a softer ride than a solid tyre.

 Here’s a video guide to fitting a solid wheelchair wheel: